 Since its first day, Luke’s Lobster has been committed to only serving sustainable seafood, and has advocated for transparency in the food chain so that consumers know what they’re eating, who harvested it by what methods, and how it was handled from farm or dock to plate.
 Our commitment to sustainable ingredients has only grown, but we are now also committed to improving the other environmental impacts of our industry.

-We’ve switched to buying 100% renewable energy, supported solar installations in Maine, and made aggressive efficiency improvements in our production facility as we work to complete our first carbon footprint assessment.
+We’ve switched to buying 100% renewable energy, supported solar installations in Maine, and made aggressive efficiency improvements in our production facility as we completed our first carbon footprint assessment, which you can read more about here.
 We are also working directly with fishermen, wharf operators, and other seafood processors on their own efficiency projects and footprint reductions.
-We’re also tackling waste reduction in our shacks by reducing dependence on single use items and sourcing more environmentally friendly options.
+We’re tackling waste reduction in our shacks by reducing dependence on single use items and sourcing more environmentally friendly options.

 The Island Institute has been working since 1983 to sustain Maine’s island and coastal communities, fostering exchange of ideas and experiences to further the sustainability of the coast.
 They’ve been a long-time partner for Luke’s, first on kelp aquaculture research, then on efforts to decarbonize Maine’s marine sector, and culminating in a partnership to grow Luke’s Online Market to bring a diverse range of sustainable Maine species to doorsteps around the country when fisheries needed a jolt of relief and resiliency to survive the Covid-19 pandemic.
 They continue to be a partner in looking to the future of our coastal economies and environment and helping innovate paths to success for all.